 Strategy 8: Build a buzz with your neighbors

 If you have a physical storefront, reach out to the owners of businesses that neighbor yours.
-Share your plans for reopening day, and invite them to plan events at the same time to benefit from your influx of customers and draw an even wider audience to your block.
+Share your plans for reopening day, and invite them to plan events at the same time to benefit from your influx of customers—and draw an even wider audience to your block.
 You may also want to offer your neighbors an ongoing friends-and-family discount to build goodwill with them.

 Strategy 9: Put your friends and family to work

-Strategy 10: Advertise
+Strategy 10: Advertise your grand reopening

 Look into the costs of advertising your opening on popular radio stations, in your city’s newspaper, in local magazines, and through targeted mailers.
-Many media outlets offer affordable options to promote your business.
+Many media outlets offer low-cost options to promote your business.
 Some may even be willing to negotiate a discount.

-Strategy 11: Set the stage
+Strategy 11: Set the stage for your grand reopening

 - A quippy message on a sidewalk sign or a sign near the road that will catch passersby’s attention